Halei-6103/OperationSmileLoyolaUniversity/README.md

-# LUCOS Landing Page
+# About this Project

-Single-page, mobile-first landing page for **Loyola University Chicago Operation Smile (LUCOS)**, designed for QR code access.
+Loyola University Chicago Operation Smile (LUCOS) is a student-led organization dedicated to supporting Operation Smile’s global mission to provide safe, high-quality surgical care for children and adults born with cleft conditions.
+This site serves as our fundraising and outreach platform.

 ## Video